Oregon botched drug treatment plan tied to decriminalization

 Allen, who works for the Oregon Health Authority, told lawmakers in the remote hearing that this $300 million project has never been done before.

-Rep. Lily Morgan, R-Grants Pass, said lives are being lost while the state waits for the ballot measure to have a positive effect.
+Rep. Lily Morgan, a Republican from the southwestern Oregon town of Grants Pass, said lives are being lost while the state waits for the ballot measure to have a positive effect.

 “Director, you’ve mentioned a couple of times that you’re waiting to see, and yet we have overdoses increasing at drastic rates, in my community a 700% increase in overdoses and a 120% increase in deaths,” Morgan told Allen.
 “How long do we wait before we have an impact that we’re saving lives?”

-Secretary of State Shemia Fagan appeared before the committee and described her own mother’s struggles with heroin and methamphetamine addiction.
+Secretary of State Shemia Fagan appeared before the committee, and described her own mother’s struggles with heroin and methamphetamine addiction.
 Fagan said Oregon remains in a drug abuse crisis, despite the ballot measure.

 “When the voters of Oregon passed Measure 110, we did so because it was a change of policy in Oregon to improve the lives of people, to improve our communities,” Fagan said.
 “And in the years since, we haven’t seen that play out. … Instead, in many communities in Oregon, we’ve seen the problem with drug addiction get worse.”